sbt/sbt-groll/README.md

 ## Using sbt-groll ##

-sbt-groll adds the `groll` command that provides various options to view and navigate the Git history.
+sbt-groll adds the `groll` command that provides various ways to view and navigate the Git history.
 Of course this means, that you can only use sbt-groll for projects which are using Git as version control system.

-If you navigate the Git history, i.e. move to some commit, sbt-groll reloads the sbt session if the build definition changes.
+If you navigate the Git history, i.e. move to some commit, sbt-groll reloads the sbt session if the build definition changes, i.e. any `.sbt` file in the project root directory or any `.scala` or `.sbt` file in the `project/` directory.

-In order to use sbt-groll, just execute `groll` in an sbt session, giving one of the options described below:
+In order to use sbt-groll, just execute `groll <arg_or_opt>` in an sbt session, giving one of the arguments or options described below.
+Here are two examples:

 ```
 > groll show